consp1racy/android-support-preference/README.md

 }
 ```

-This fix is not necessary or available in version 0.5.5.
+This fix is not necessary or available since version 0.5.5.

 ### Ringtone picker

 `RingtonePicker` will show only system ringtones/notification sounds by default.
 If you want to include sounds from the external storage your app needs to request
-the `android.permission.READ_EXTERNAL_STORAGE` permission in its manifest.
+`android.permission.READ_EXTERNAL_STORAGE` permission in its manifest.
-Don't forget to check this runtime permission before opening the picker on API 23.
+Don't forget to check this runtime permission before opening ringtone picker on API 23.

 ### Handling PreferenceScreen icons